Murong Chui: During Murong Jun's reign

-Soon after Murong Jun succeeded Murong Huang, the powerful rival to the south, Later Zhao, collapsed after the death of Shi Hu, as Shi Hu's sons and adoptive grandson Shi Min (who later changed his family name back to his father's original "Ran") engaged in an internecine struggle.
-Despite the turmoil, Murong Jun was initially hesitant to march south to take over Later Zhao territory, but Murong Chui persuaded him that the opportunity was ripe.
-With Murong Chui as one of the major generals, Murong Jun advanced south and, after capturing and executing Ran Min in 352, took over the eastern half of former Later Zhao territory.
-During the next few years, Murong Chui participated in subduing many former Later Zhao generals who were still remaining semi-independent.
-In winter 352, Murong Jun formally declared himself independent from Jin, as emperor, and in 354, when creating many of his sons, brothers, and uncles princes, he created Murong Chui the Prince of Wu.
+Soon after Murong Jun succeeded Murong Huang, Later Zhao collapsed after the death of Shi Hu, as Shi Hu's sons and adoptive grandson Shi Min (who later changed his family name back to his father's original "Ran") engaged in a destructive struggle.
+Despite the turmoil, Murong Jun was initially hesitant to march south to take over Later Zhao territory, but Murong Chui convinced him that the opportunity was ripe.
+With Murong Chui as a major generals, Murong Jun advanced south and, after capturing and executing Ran Min in 352, took over the eastern half of former Later Zhao territory.
+During the next few years, Murong Chui participated in subduing many former Later Zhao generals who were still semi-independent.
+In the winter of 352, Murong Jun formally declared himself independent from the Jin, as emperor, and in 354, when making titles for many of his sons, brothers, and uncles princes, he made Murong Chui the Prince of Wu.

 However, Murong Jun continued to be jealous of Murong Chui's talents.
 He briefly made Murong Chui the defender of the important city and former capital Longcheng (龍城, in modern Jinzhou, Liaoning), but after it became clear that Murong Chui was ruling the region successfully and garnered the support of the people, Murong Jun became fearful and recalled him to the new capital Yecheng (鄴城, in modern Handan, Hebei).

 In 358, Murong Chui would lose his wife Princess Duan to political intrigue.
 Princess Duan, being the daughter of Duan Mopei (段末柸) and therefore derived from the royal family of Duan tribe, was proud of her bloodline and disrespectful to Murong Jun's wife Empress Kezuhun.
 Perhaps at Empress Kezuhun's instigation, the eunuch Nie Hao (涅浩) falsely accused Princess Duan of witchcraft.
 Murong Jun had her and her alleged coconspirator, Murong Chui's assistant Gao Bi (高弼), arrested.